Do you want to protect your WordPress site from brute-force attacks?

 8. Install and Set Up a WordPress Backup Plugin

 Backups are the most important tool in your WordPress security arsenal.
 If all else fails, then backups will allow you to easily restore your website.

 Most WordPress hosting companies offer limited backup options.
 However, these backups are not guaranteed, and you are solely responsible for making your own backups.

-There are several great WordPress backup plugins, which allow you to schedule automatic backups.
+There are several great WordPress backup plugins that allow you to schedule automatic backups.

-We recommend using UpdraftPlus.
-It is beginner friendly and allows you to quickly setup automatic backups and store them on remote locations like Google Drive, Dropbox, Amazon S3, and more.
+We recommend using Duplicator.
+It is beginner friendly and allows you to quickly set up automatic backups and store them on remote locations like Google Drive, Dropbox, Amazon S3, One Drive, and more.

-For step by step instructions, see our guide on how to how to backup and restore your WordPress site with UpdraftPlus
+For step-by-step instructions, you can follow this guide on how to back up your WordPress site with Duplicator.

-All above-mentioned tips will help you protect your WordPress site against brute force attacks.
+All the above-mentioned tips will help you protect your WordPress site against brute-force attacks.
 For a more comprehensive security setup, you should follow the instructions in our ultimate WordPress security guide for beginners.

 We hope this article helped you learn how to protect your WordPress site from brute-force attacks.
 You may also want to see our guide on how to fix a hacked WordPress site and our expert picks for the best WordPress drag-and-drop page builders.